-Although access to the Palace is free for Thai people as a foreigner you need to pay 500 baht (15 USD) per person for a ticket which includes entrance to the Wat Phra Kaew and the Queen Sirikit Museum of Textile as well.
+Although access to the Palace is free for Thai people, as a foreigner you need to pay 500 baht (15 USD) per person for a ticket which includes entrance to the Wat Phra Kaew and the Queen Sirikit Museum of Textile as well.
 It might seem a little expensive but trust me, the architecture of this place is simply stunning and seeing it with your own eyes is worth every penny.
-That’s also why this is easily one of the best places to go in Bengkok.

-The Grand Palace is open between 8.30am – 3.30pm and since it gets crazy crowded during the day I strongly advise you to schedule your visit around the opening time.
-I don’t want to give you false hope as you won’t find empty grounds early in the morning either.
-But being there for opening time will not only save you from the massive crowd but from the scorching midday heat as well.
+The Grand Palace is open between 8.30am – 3.30pm and since it gets crazily crowded during the day, I strongly advise you to schedule your visit around the opening time.
+I don’t want to give you false hope as you won’t find empty grounds early in the morning either, but being there for opening time will not only save you from the massive crowd but from the scorching midday heat as well.

 As a woman, it’s best to wear a long-sleeved, loose-fitting maxi dress that covers your entire body.
-I’ve heard some people complaining that they were not allowed to enter wearing flip-flops or sandals but personally I didn’t have any problem with my sandals.
-That being said, it’s worth to have a pair of socks or sneakers inside your bag, just in case.
+I’ve heard some people complaining that they were not allowed to enter wearing flip-flops or sandals, but personally I didn’t have any problem with my sandals.
+That being said, it’s worth having a pair of socks or sneakers inside your bag, just in case.

 Wat Pho (Temple of the Reclining Buddha)

-The temple boasts the largest collection of Buddha images in Thailand along with the famous, 46 meters long and 15 meters tall reclining Buddha.
-The enormous Buddha image is covered in gold leaf and its 5 meter long feet is decorated with mother-of-pearl ornaments.
-It looks absolutely breathtaking in real life and is why this is just one of the many amazing things to do in Bangkok in 4 days.
+The temple boasts the largest collection of Buddha images in Thailand along with the famous, 46 meters (150 ft) long and 15 meters (50ft) tall reclining Buddha.
+The enormous Buddha image is covered in gold leaf and its 5 meters (16 ft) long feet are decorated with mother-of-pearl ornaments.
+It looks absolutely breathtaking in real life and this is why this is just one of the many amazing things to do in Bangkok in 4 days.

-Although the reclining Buddha is definitely the most famous part of Wat Pho, it’s worth to take a walk around the garden as well where you will find plenty of Chinese statues and beautifully decorated stupas.
+Although the reclining Buddha is definitely the most famous part of Wat Pho, it’s worth taking a walk around the garden as well where you will find plenty of Chinese statues and beautifully decorated stupas.
 If you would like to try a traditional Thai massage, Wat Pho is a perfect place for that as it contains one of the best massage schools in the country.
-In this case you should book your spot when entering Wat Pho – a 30-minute session costs 320 baht (10 USD) while the 1 hour long treatment is 540 baht (17 USD).
+In this case, you should book your spot when entering Wat Pho – a 30-minute session costs 320 baht (10 USD) while the 1-hour long treatment is 540 baht (17 USD).

-Wat Pho is open between 8am – 6.30pm every day, the entrance ticket costs 200 baht (6 USD) per person.
+Wat Pho is open between 8am – 6.30pm every day and the entrance ticket costs 200 baht (6 USD) per person.
 Since it’s also a religious site, you need to dress properly by covering your knees and shoulders and wearing loose-fitted clothes.

 Wat Arun (Temple of Dawn)

 Wat Arun is composed of beautifully decorated spires reaching to the sky.
-The 82 meter high central tower is accessible via stairs and if you decide to climb up you can get one of the best views in Bangkok and the river.
-Although Wat Arun looks absolutely breathtaking from the distance as well, seeing the tiny pieces of coloured glass and Chinese porcelain on the spires at close range will leave you speechless.
+The 82-meter (270 ft) high central tower is accessible via stairs and if you decide to climb up, you can get one of the best views in Bangkok and the river.
+Although Wat Arun looks absolutely breathtaking from the distance as well, seeing the tiny pieces of colored glass and Chinese porcelain on the spires at close range will leave you speechless.